connor-powers/SatSim/README.md

 3. Configure the CMakeLists.txt of the project to use SatSim (once it's built and installed) and its dependencies (see the CMakeLists.txt in example_project for an example)
 4. Create an empty build directory for the project: `mkdir build`
 5. Navigate to the new build directory: `cd build`
+6. Run `cmake ..`
-6. Run `cmake --build .` from the new build directory to build the executable
+7. Run `cmake --build .` from the new build directory to build the executable
-7. Run `./run`in that build directory
+8. Run `./run`in that build directory

 ## TO DO
 - Automate code coverage badge updating via Github Actions